tomansley/SimpliExamples/README.md

 ## Part 1: Install the Simpli Integration Manager

 The first thing is to install the Simpli Integration Manager from the AppExchange.
 This code will not work without the app installed.
+There are a few ways of getting the app.
+There is a "Try Now" version although being read-only no configs can be processed.
+The recommended approach for trying things out is to "Get It Now" and install into a developer edition org.

 ## Part 2: Explore the Simpli Interface App